blurrycontour/zuul-gerrit/doc/source/developer/specs/kubernetes-operator.rst

 that works to the Operator.

 To that end, the Zuul Project should create and maintain a Kubernetes Operator for running Zuul.
-Given the close ties between Zuul and Ansible, we should use `Ansible Operator`_ to implement the Operator.
+Given the popularity of the framework, we should use `Operator SDK`_ to implement the Operator.
 Our existing community is already running Zuul in both Kubernetes and OpenShift, so we should ensure our Operator works in both.
 When we're happy with it, we should publish it to `OperatorHub`_.